A complete guide to broadband solutions for small businesses

 Why a reliable business broadband is important

-Speed is often the headline for many broadband providers.
+Speed is the headline for most business broadband packages.
 With a business connection, more weight should be given to reliability, customer service, SLAs, traffic prioritization and security.

 It’s annoying enough when your home broadband goes down but consider how losing internet access could impact your business.
 No emails, no cloud applications, no cloud backups, no internet access, no VoIP and no connectivity.
 Even the smallest business won’t last long without that!